 - 1. Reports of a student missing for at least 24 hours who resides in an on-campus student housing should be made to any or all of the below listed persons:

 - a.
 Dean of Students

 - b.
 Director of Residence Life

 - c.
 Director of Student Conduct

 - d.
 Associate Director of Student Life

 - e.
 Residence Directors

 - f.
 Residence Assistants

 - g.
 Residence Ministry

 - h.
 Executive Director of Public Safety

 - i.
-Public Safety Officers

-- 2. Upon being notified of a missing student, each of the above individuals will ensure an immediate notification is made to the Department of Public Safety.
-Public safety, together with residence life, will initiate a prompt investigation into the whereabouts of the missing student to include, but not limited to, making inquiries

-of roommates/suitemates, residents living on the same floor, and any other known associates of the missing student.

-- 4. The director of residence life for the Queens and Staten Island campuses, (or, for international locations, the resident director of such location), or his or her designee, in conjunction with the Department of Public Safety, will promptly contact the individual's registered confidential contact or if less than 18 years of age and not emancipated-the student's custodial parent or legal guardian, in addition to notifying any additional contact person designated by the student.
+Public Safety Officers - 2.
+Upon being notified of a missing student, each of the above individuals will ensure an immediate notification is made to the Department of Public Safety.
+Public Safety, together with Residence Life, will initiate a prompt investigation into the whereabouts of the missing student to include, but not limited to, making inquiries of roommates/suitemates, residents living on the same floor, and any other known associates of the missing student. - 3.
+The Director of Residence Life on the Queens, NY, campus (or, for international locations, the Resident Director of such location), or his or her designee, in conjunction with the Department of Public Safety, will work with the Dean of Students, or his or her designee, to review the student's academic schedule and ascertain whether the student is attending classes.
+The Executive Director of Public Safety, or his or her designee, will request the StormCard Office to review the use of the student's StormCard to assist in ascertaining the location of the missing student. - 4.
+The Director of Residence Life on the Queens, NY, campus (or, for international locations, the Resident Director of such location), or his or her designee, in conjunction with the Department of Public Safety, will promptly contact the individual's registered confidential contact, or if less than 18 years of age and not emancipated, the student's custodial parent or legal guardian, in addition to notifying any additional contact person designated by the student.
 All of the designated contact persons will be apprised of the situation and asked whether they have any knowledge of the student's whereabouts. - 5.
-The director of residence life for the Queens and Staten Island campuses (or, for international locations, the resident director of such location), or his or her designee, will promptly inform the vice president of student affairs that all efforts, including notification of all designated persons have met with negative results.
-The executive director of public safety, or his or her designee, within 24 hours after it has been determined that the student is missing, will contact the New York City Police Department, for those students residing in on-campus housing in Queens and Staten Island, in Rome, Italy the Carabinieri, and in Paris, France the Police Nationale, who will initiate an investigation and search based on their departmental policy and procedures.
+The Director of Residence Life on the Queens, NY, campus (or, for international locations, the Resident Director of such location), or his or her designee, will promptly inform the Vice President of Student Affairs that all efforts, including notification of all designated persons, have met with negative results.
+The Executive Director of Public Safety, or his or her designee, within 24 hours after it has been determined that the student is missing, will contact the New York City Police Department for those students residing in on-campus housing in Queens. - 6.
+In Rome, Italy, the Carabinieri, in Paris, France, the Police Nationale, and in Limerick, Ireland, the Executive Director of Public Safety, or his or her designee, within 24 hours after it has been determined that the student is missing, will request that the local law enforcement agency initiate an investigation and search based on their departmental policy and procedures.
 The Department of Public Safety and other offices of the University will cooperate fully with the investigation.
 The Department of Public Safety will assist the authorities in identifying parties needed for questioning.
-The executive director of public safety and/ or the vice president of student affairs will contact the Vice President for Administration, Secretary and General Counsel.
+The Executive Director of Public Safety and/or the Vice President of Student Affairs will contact the Vice President for Administration, Secretary, and General Counsel.